 Shares of Ranbaxy Laboratories on Wednesday slumped 6% after the company posted a consolidated net loss of Rs 454.16 crore for the quarter ended September 30, 2013.

 The drug major's scrip tumbled 5.63% to Rs 363.90 on BSE.

 On NSE, the scrip lost 5.99% to Rs 362.35.

-However, the scrip later recovered some of the early losses and was trading 0.57% lower at Rs.
+However, the scrip later recovered some of the early losses and was trading 0.57% lower at Rs 383.45 on BSE.

 "Ranbaxy Labs posted lower-than-expected numbers on the OPM (operating profit margin) and the net profit front," said Sarabjit Kour Nangra, VP ?
 Research Pharma, Angel Broking.

 Ranbaxy Laboratories had yesterday posted a consolidated net loss of Rs 454.16 crore for the quarter ended September 30, 2013, due to foreign exchange charges and one-time provision made for the Mohali plant, which has come under the USFDA scanner.

 The company had posted a net profit of Rs 754.17 crore during the same period of the previous year.